SDA-SE/sda-dropwizard-commons/sda-commons-server-kafka/README.md

 functionality to create Kafka consumers, producers, and topics via configuration or Java DSL.

-It additionally provides a default [`MessageListener`](./src/main/java/org/sdase/commons/server/kafka/consumer/MessageListener.java) that implements a polling loop for kafka consumers.
+It additionally provides a default [`MessageListener`](./src/main/java/org/sdase/commons/server/kafka/consumer/MessageListener.java) that implements a polling loop for Kafka consumers.
 The user of this bundle must only implement the functional logic.

 ## Usage